alehkot/job-funnel-ts/README.md

 ### Installation

-1. Ensure that you have Node 12.x+ installed and Yarn package manager available globally
+1. Ensure that you have Node 14.x+ installed and available globally
 1. Clone the repository: `git clone https://github.com/alehkot/job-funnel-ts.git`
-1. Run `yarn install`
+1. Run `npm install`
 1. Run `cp config.yaml.sample config.yaml` to create your configuration file

 ## Running the crawlers

 1. Update 'config.yaml' file and specify your credentials
 1. Update 'pages' section in 'config.yaml' files with a list of search pages URLs.
 You can get a URL by running a search on a supported website copying the URL of the results page
-1. Use `yarn start-dev scan` to run a crawler
+1. Use `npm run start-dev -- scan` to run a crawler
-1. Use `yarn start-dev export` to export results into 'report.xlsx' file (it's possible to run this command any number of times, subsequent runs will just append new results to the database table)
+1. Use `npm run start-dev -- export` to export results into 'report.xlsx' file (it's possible to run this command any number of times, subsequent runs will just append new results to the database table)
-1. Use `yarn start-dev wipe-db` to wipe the database
+1. Use `npm run start-dev -- wipe-db` to wipe the database
-1. Use `yarn start-dev generate-config` to generate a new config file
+1. Use `npm run start-dev -- generate-config` to generate a new config file
-1. Use `--debug` global flag to disable headless Puppeteer mode and increase artificial crawling delays, for example `yarn start-dev --debug scan`
+1. Use `--debug` global flag to disable headless Puppeteer mode and increase artificial crawling delays, for example `npm run start-dev -- --debug scan`

 ## Notes